berquerant/k8s-lease/README.md

 # Exit status

 1 if failure.
-The exit status of the given command, if klock is executed it.
+The exit status of the given command, if klock executed it.

 # Flags
       --cleanup-lease              If true, delete the created lease after processing.